 We’re in this together for the long term: My interest in your development as a musician, and your relationship with me as your music teacher, will last for many years.
 Some years you may receive more than the set number of lessons, other years fewer.
 Over the long term, it will all work out.
 I prefer this long term view, providing extra lessons on call, to tallying up instructional minutes.
-Learning does not always confine itself to a precise schedule of weekly lessons that are always exactly the same length.
 And don’t forget that the practice time you invest in at home will increase the productivity of your instructional time more than any number of extra lessons.

 Commitment: When I place a student in my schedule, I make a commitment to work with that student until high school graduation, or longer if music becomes a professional choice.
 I expect my student families to make a reciprocal commitment to long term study.
 As an SAA teacher trainer, I am expected to maintain a demonstration studio for teaching teachers how to teach.
 This means that you will always receive the most carefully thought out lesson and practice assignment that I can provide.
 In return, I expect that you will follow that practice assignment as carefully as possible in order to demonstrate its effectiveness in your next lesson.
 Students who routinely neglect their practice assignments to the point of not providing effective demonstrations may be requested to give their place in my schedule to another student who will make that commitment.
 (The odd “bad week” is not a concern – these provide good demonstrations of how to cope when life happens.)